nandanrao/diabetes-presentation/pres.slides.md

 * Glucose levels exhibit heavy tails.
 Postprandial readings have large positive excursions.
 We thus learn a symmetric and asymmetric Laplace distribution respectively.

-* To recover the smooth time trend in the location parameter of the glucose distributions, we run quantile regression on a Fourier basis transformation of the date value.
+* To recover the smooth time trend in the location parameter of the glucose distributions, we run mode regression on a Fourier basis transformation of the date value.

 See [[**Appendix 3**]{.smallcaps}](#maths) for mathematical formalization.